savatabachhav/savatabachhav/README.md

 ### Hi there 👋

-# Hi there! :wave: I'm Savata Bachhav :smiley:
+# I'm Savata Bachhav :smiley:

 Welcome to my GitHub profile! :tada: I'm passionate about coding and problem solving.
 I love to explore new technologies and share my knowledge with others.